 The Pea plant requires regular watering to avoid the drying out.
 This amazing and sweet vegetable truly enhances the beauty of the garden along with being useful in so many culinary preparations.

-The Spinach plant is an excellent ingredient for soups, salads, main dishes and also as an accompaniment.
-It is an easy to grow plant which likes moderate climate.
+The Spinach plant is an excellent ingredient for soups, salads, main dishes, and also as an accompaniment.
+It is an easy to grow plant that likes a moderate climate.
 The seeds should be sown ½ inch deep and 1 inch apart.
 The seed takes 1 – 2 weeks to germinate.
-It can be harvested on need based but when the hot weather approaches the entire plant needs to be cut out and consumed.
+It can be harvested on need-based but when the hot weather approaches the entire plant needs to be cut out and consumed.

 This plant is highly nutritious.
 The young leaves are used in salads while the older ones can be steamed and used in a variety of recipes.